openfaas/docs/docs/deployment/troubleshooting.md

 Kubernetes is a complex distributed system, and there are many things that can cause friction for new users.
 This guide is devoted to helping you help yourself.

 If you want to ask for help, make sure that you have run all of the commands below before doing so.
-Be prepared with a text file that you can upload to Slack as a snippet, or that you can email in, or attach to a GitHub issue.

 ### OpenFaaS didn't start